dzekelid/events/_listings/meetup/2-event-post.md

         name: how_to_find_us
         description: The information provided by the event host for "How will members find you there?"
         type: string
       - in: query
+        name: name
+        description: Name of the event
+        type: string
+      - in: query
         name: publish_status